jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

   :red:`no`        :red:`no`         :red:`no`
   ===============  ================  ============

-* new customer discount, if the inputs are
+* only give a discount to a new customer with a coupon code, if the inputs are

   - is already a customer?
   - does customer have the coupon code?